Skip to content

 Dirty HVAC filter ready for replacement in Adelaide home

-Clogged filters block airflow and overwork the fan and compressor.
+Clogged filters heavily block airflow and severely overwork both the fan and the compressor.

 Common signs:

-Top Tip: Change or clean your filters every 3 months.
-Got pets or allergies?
-Do it monthly.
+Top Tip: Change or actively clean your filters every 3 months.
+Got pets or bad allergies?
+Make it a monthly habit.

 3. Ice Buildup on the Evaporator Coil (Even in Perth)